Joonie86/COBRA-7.3/482/LITE/README.md

 	* BASIC_PLUGIN hash is commented.

 	[ Haxxxen's changes ]
+        * Extra patch for PSP SAVE DATA is disabled by default to improve compatibility, however can be toggled by CROSS+R1 when launching PSP launcher.

 STILL IN W.I,P, please let me know if anyone is interested in making changes in this note :)